rolandjansky/athena/PhysicsAnalysis/AnalysisCommon/AssociationUtils/README.rst

 **How to setup the working points**

+*Important notes*:

-*Important note*: in the following snippets, the ORFlags and ToolBox objects are declared as locals.
+* In the following snippets, the ORFlags and ToolBox objects are declared as locals.
 In your actual setup you will likely make these private members of some EventLoop algorithm or a parent tool or something like that.

+* The working points calculate delta-R using _rapidity_ instead of pseudo-rapidity, as recommended in the harmonization note.
+You can override this with the UseRapdity property that all relevant tools support.

 *Standard working point* - you only need to set the tool and decoration names: